The Selkirk Rex is an easy-going relaxed cat that resembles a soft, stuffed toy that you just

 able to find out that her mother had hair that was not completely normal either-it had a slight

-on her body looked like a body wave.
-She had a narrow muzzle with a strong whisker
+her body looked like a body wave.
+She had a narrow muzzle with a strong whisker break,

-break, prominent cheekbones, slanted eyes and a wide flat spot between her large ears.
+prominent cheekbones, slanted eyes and a wide flat spot between her large ears.
+Like a

-no other curly cats in the area leading her to believe that Miss DePesto might be the
+other curly cats in the area leading her to believe that Miss DePesto might be the source of

-source of a new mutant rex gene.
-At 14 months of age, Jeri bred Miss DePesto to her
+a new mutant rex gene.
+At 14 months of age, Jeri bred Miss DePesto to her black Persian

-black Persian male Ch.
+male Ch.
 Photo Finish of Deekay and eagerly awaited the kittens.
-On July
+On July 14 Miss DePesto

-14 Miss DePesto had a litter of 6 kittens of which 3 were definitely curly.
-These results
+had a litter of 6 kittens of which 3 were definitely curly.
+These results proved that the gene

-proved hat the gene was a dominant unlike that of the CR and DR and that Miss DePesto
+was a dominant, unlike that of the CR and DR, and that Miss DePesto carried longhair.
+TICA

-carried longhair.
-TICA accepted the Selkirk Rex into the New Breed program in 1990 and
+accepted the Selkirk Rex into the New Breed program in 1990 and recognized it for

 Personality

-the Selkirk Rex.
-The British Shorthair contributed the laid-back personality, the Persian
+Selkirk Rex.
+The British Shorthair contributed the laid-back personality, the Persian added

-added the cuddly nature while the Exotic Shorthair brought an impish playfulness to
+the cuddly nature while the Exotic Shorthair brought an impish playfulness to package.

-package.
-Visitors are always intrigued by the cats and want to touch their coats while
+Visitors are always intrigued by the cats and want to touch their coats while owners have

-owners have incredible urges to pick and hug their charges-fortunately the Selkirk Rex is a
+incredible urges to pick and hug their charges-fortunately the Selkirk Rex is a patient cat that

 Traits

-to the coat that emphasizes the density of the coat and a similarity to a teddy-bear;
+the coat that emphasizes the density of the coat and a similarity to a teddy-bear; longhairs

-longhairs have an even more tousled look that emphasizes the similarity to a woolly sheep.
+have an even more tousled look that emphasizes the similarity to a woolly sheep.
+And both

-And both hair lengths come in a rainbow of colors.
-Lucky pet owners will always have the
+hair lengths come in a rainbow of colors.
+Lucky pet owners will always have the best coats

-best coats on their cats as coats are seen in their prime on mature altered males and
+on their cats as coats are seen in their prime on mature altered males and spayed females.

 They are a medium to large cat with strong, heavy boning giving them a substantial feel but